Self-organized vegetation patterns promote persistence of plant-pollinator mutualisms under environmental stress: Results

 \subsection{Stability of the spatially uniform steady states}

 We first analyze the plant-pollinator system in the non-spatial limit to obtain the homogeneous solutions for each population.
-We follow the standard procedure and obtain the fixed points as the intersections of each population's nullclines, and determine stability from the eigenvalues of the model's Jacobian matrix evaluated at each fixed point.
-In addition to the two trivial nullclines, $p=0$ and $v=0$, we obtain two non-trivial ones
+In this limit, the spatial average $\Tilde{v}$ becomes the mean-field average $v$, so the establishment probability is $P_E(c,v)$.
+We follow the standard procedure, obtaining the fixed points as the intersections of each population's nullclines, and determining their stability from the eigenvalues of the model's Jacobian matrix evaluated at each fixed point.
+To obtain the system nullclines we impose $dv/dt = 0$ and $dp/dt=0$ in Eqs.\, \eqref{eq:spatialveg}-\eqref{eq:spatialpol}, respectively.
+The system has trivial nullclines for the pollinators ($p=0$) and the vegetation ($v=0$), as well as a non-trivial nullcline for the pollinators